 Likewise, when the Lord returns, he will not disappear with them and “sail back” into heaven with his people who went into the air to meet him.
-Instead, he will come back with them and they will escort him to his destination–earth.
+Rather, he will come back with them, and they will escort him to his destination–earth.

 Luke 21:5-33 Predicts Destruction of Jerusalem and Temple (Luke is by far the clearest on this topic)

 Luke 17:22-37 and 21:34-36 Teach the Second Coming

 Cosmic Disasters = Apocalyptic Imagery for Judgment and Major Change

 Three Options for Interpreting Matthew 24, Mark 13, Luke 21 (I discuss two other interpretations)